-- 5.1 The council is seeking to open up access to the River Croal, creating a high quality green infrastructure asset that will benefit people and wildlife from Queens Park at Chorley Street/White Lion Brow to where it enters the culvert under St. Peters Way at Church Bank.
-The river will have an improved environment enabling it to become a main town centre feature providing essential ecosystem service benefits and helping to meet the objectives of the WFD. - 5.2 In order to achieve the Council's aim, it will be necessary to ensure that new development enhances the use, enjoyment and setting of the river by integrating land and water uses.
-Ultimately this means opening up access to, from and along the river, exploring the added value and use of water space, taking opportunities to manage and reduce flood risk and viewing the waterway, walking and cycle paths and environs as part of the public realm to unlock the economic, environmental and social benefits of the river. - 5.3 The council e wishes to encourage the promotion of the following principles as part of any developments: - Re-naturalisation of watercourses where possible through removal of retaining walls and de-culverting to open-up the watercourse as far as practicable.

-- Preservation of potential linear access routes along the River Croal - The use of SuDS approaches that include amenity and biodiversity benefits, such as those advocated in Chapters 5 and 6 of The SuDS Manual (2015). - 5.4 If new development is implemented without these measures being addressed the opportunity to include them may be lost, and potentially compromise the long-term goals of the council.
+- 5.3 In order to achieve the Council's aim, it will be necessary to ensure that new development enhances the use, enjoyment and setting of the river by integrating land and water uses.
+Ultimately this means opening up access to, from and along the river, exploring the added value and use of water space, taking opportunities to manage and reduce flood risk and viewing the waterway, walking and cycle paths and environs as part of the public realm to unlock the economic, environmental and social benefits of the river. - 5.4 The council wishes to encourage the promotion of the following principles as part of any developments: - Re-naturalisation of watercourses where possible through removal of retaining walls and de-culverting to open-up the watercourse as far as practicable. - Preservation of potential linear access routes along the River Croal - The use of SuDS approaches that include amenity and biodiversity benefits, such as those advocated in Chapters 5 and 6 of The SuDS Manual (2015). - 5.5 If new development is implemented without these measures being addressed the opportunity to include them may be lost, and potentially compromise the long-term goals of the council.

-6.0 Development Constraints
+6. Development Constraints